LupraV/Computer_Vision/README.md

 # Computer_Vision
-CV mini coding implementation projects in C++ for 159731 Studies in Computer Vision (Massey University)
+CV coding implementation projects in C++ for 159731 Studies in Computer Vision (Massey University)

 ## Projects
 - Kuwahara filter (not perfect around the border)